 More interestingly, I share some DNA with a couple of people who are descended from the Hendersons who emigrated to the States in the 1850s.
 One is 0.2% (a 5th cousin once removed) and the other is 0.12% (a 4th cousin twice removed), the latter figure just on the edge of being a genealogically significant amount.
 Along with another couple of Henderson families that match with my father and aunt (but not me), it confirms a DNA link with our most distant known ancestors, James Ewan and Helen Clark, born c.1765-70.

 But can we get beyond the limits of our current genealogical research with DNA?
 While it’s possible that atDNA might show a link with someone a generation or two further back (and there are some possibilities that require more research), we can also turn to Y-DNA to find out more.
-This gives us almost too big a leap back in time - but it’s still interesting.
+This gives us almost too big a leap back in time - but it’s still valuable.

 Y-DNA is very slow to mutate, so it can remain identical as it is passed from father to son over many generations.
 The particular patterns formed by the DNA sequences in Y-DNA are identified and sorted into haplogroups.
 Men that share the same haplogroup are more closely related - and haplogroups themselves can be split into smaller subclades, indicating an even closer relationship.

 Presuming the patrilineal line reflects the genealogical research, and there are no unrecorded fathers creeping into the line (the atDNA results suggest it’s accurate that far, at least), then the Scone-Dysart Ewan-Ewings belong to the larger R1b-L21 haplogroup, originating with a population of Atlantic Celts who thrived during the Middle Bronze Age.
-We can actually delve quite a bit deeper than that as the Ewing Y-DNA also tests positive for the subclade R-S190, meaning we are part of a smaller group termed the Little Scottish Cluster, who can claim a common ancestor living, probably in the Perth or Stirling area, around 1200 years ago.
+We can delve quite a bit deeper than that as the Ewing Y-DNA also tests positive for the subclade R-S190, meaning we are part of a smaller group termed the Little Scottish Cluster, who can claim a common ancestor living, probably in the Perth or Stirling area, around 1200 years ago.

 If you have further information, stories or photos, or are a family member who would like to know more, please get in touch.